Sneakynarnar/educationmania-docs/docs/source/index.rst

 Next step was to create a new account / register an account
 .. code::

-   *Registers a new user account
+   @param {string} username
-   @param {string} username - The username for the new account.
+   @param {string} password
-   @param {string} password - The password for the new account
+   @returns {Promise<boolean>}

-   @returns {Promise<boolean>} - A promise that resolves to a string indicating the registration status.
+We create a register for a new account for the users for non existing users to create a fresh account. if the credentials from the username in the database seem to match, then an error of ``Username already exists`` will pop up

 :kbd:`Create account`